ElianAguilera/Coding1/README.md

 # Coding1
-An Unreal Project made for my coding1 class at WSU
+An Unreal Project made for my coding1 class at Wichita State University